dabakovich/cv/README.md

 ### 📈 Projects

+**[Guesty](https://www.guesty.com/) Mobile Apps** — *Hospitality Management Platform*<br>
+As a Senior React Native Developer at Guesty, I played a critical role in developing and maintaining the "Guesty" and "Guesty for Hosts" mobile apps.
+These apps enable property managers to manage reservations, automate guest communication, and streamline operations.
+Some of my key contributions to this project included:

+* Collaborating with the team to develop and implement new features, such as integrating third-party APIs for payment processing and booking management.
+* Developing and maintaining a robust codebase using best practices and standards, with a strong emphasis on code quality and testing.
+* Coordinating with the design team to ensure a seamless user experience and a polished, professional look and feel.
+* Managing the deployment of the apps to the Apple App Store and Google Play Store, ensuring compliance with all platform-specific requirements and guidelines.
+* Leading efforts to optimize performance and minimize app size, ensuring a fast and responsive user experience for property managers.

+Overall, the Guesty project was a challenging and rewarding experience that allowed me to develop my skills as a React Native developer and work on a high-impact product that is transforming the hospitality industry.

 **Rake** — *Messaging system*<br>
 Allows businesses to connect external platforms (Twilio, FB, WhatsApp, web widgets) to the workspace in Rake and communicate with their customers.
 * Worked with the team on both backend and fronted side.